ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 # The API Catalog {#API-CATALOG}

 The API Catalog is a document listing hyperlinks to a Publisher's APIs.
+The Publisher may host this API Catalog document at any URI(s) they choose.
+Hence the API Catalog document URI of example.com/my_api_catalog.json can be requested directly, or via a request to example.com/.well-known/api-catalog, which the Publisher will resolve to example.com/my_api_catalog.

 There is no mandated format for the API Catalog document: the Publisher is free to choose any format that supports the automated discovery, and machine (and human) usage of their APIs.
 However, it is RECOMMENDED to use a linkset {{!RFC9264}} of API endpoints (see {{api-catalog-example-linkset}} for an example).